declanoller/declanoller.github.io/_posts/2020-03-03-top-down-program-synthesis-with-a-repl-and-reinforcement-learning.md

 ### Task

 Each episode, a "spec" (goal) 2D canvas is given.
 This is just a 2D matrix, with elements in $[0, 1]$ corresponding to pixel values, where 1 is "display".
-A primitive is defined as a 4-tuple of floats, corresponding to the coordinates of a rectangle to be created on a blank canvas; i.e., <code>primitive_rect(x, y, w, h)</code> returns a canvas with the elements that rectangle encompasses set to 1 and all other entries set to 0.
+A primitive is defined as a 4-tuple of floats, corresponding to the coordinates of a rectangle to be created on a blank canvas; i.e.,primitive_rect(x, y, w, h)returns a canvas with the elements that rectangle encompasses set to 1 and all other entries set to 0.
 There are also operations that take some number of input canvases and produce an output canvas; for example, the Union operation takes two input canvases and returns the canvas that's the union of them.
 The task is to figure out how to produce the spec in a top-down way, working backwards from the spec and figuring out how to create it using only primitives and operations on them.
 Eventually, all canvases must be created from a primitive.

 ![](/assets/images/rect_ex.png)